LemurDaniel-Solutions/TERRAFORM__Naming-Module/README.md

 - Index values for multiple instances

 ### 3. resourceGroup
-Specialized module for resource group naming
+Specialized module for resource group naming, outputing a naming ref for all dependent resources.

 ## 🚀 Usage